Closing the #UsageGap Leaving No One Behind

 89% of the unconnected live in an area already covered by mobile broadband.

-The usage gap is the most pressing challenge to achieve digital inclusion as it impacts 3.2 billion people.
+The Usage Gap is the most pressing challenge to achieve digital inclusion as it impacts three billion people.
 This is equivalent to the entire populations of China, India, USA and Spain combined being unable to benefit from their access to mobile broadband networks.

 The barriers to usage are known but are difficult to overcome.